Care, Tips, and Advice for Your Hair Type

 Everything You Need To Know About 4C Hair

 In the last few years, the curly hair movement has taken over.
-Everywhere you look, you see girls wearing their gorgeous curls.
+Everywhere you look, you see girls wearing their dark brown hair in gorgeous curls.
 While we love to see people embracing their natural hair texture, one group of ladies seems to be getting lost in the excitement: women with 4C hair.

 Despite the overwhelmingly positive curly hair movement encouraging women with all curl types and textures to embrace their hair, there doesn’t seem to be enough information about caring for and styling 4C hair.
 We reached out to Daryce Brown-Willis, Mizani artist and brand ambassador, to understand what makes 4C curls so special and how to properly care for them—she even gave us some style inspiration.